Corporate, Foundation & Community Partners

 My Sister’s Place works with community partners to enhance our efforts to end domestic violence and empower lives through coordinating programs, services, trainings, events, and much more.

-Ayuda envisions a community where all immigrants overcome obstacles in order to succeed and thrive in the United States.
+Ayuda supports MSP and partner organizations through providing necessary translations for materials and services.
+They envision a community where all immigrants overcome obstacles to succeed and thrive in the United States.
 They realize their vision by advocating for low-income immigrants through direct legal, social and language services, training and outreach in the Washington, DC, metropolitan area.

-DC Victim Hotline – the hotline provides comprehensive information, resources and referrals in the District of Columbia, including to MSP.
+DC Victim Hotline – provides comprehensive information, resources and referrals in the District of Columbia, including to MSP.
+They offer outreach support during MSP events.

 DCVLP and MSP partner to provide a holistic, “one stop” source for survivors to access all of the services they require to leave an abusive relationship, remain free from violence, and achieve independence, including legal representation, education and counseling regarding domestic violence, walk-in clinics, as well as longer-term services, such as mental health counseling, access to public benefits and transitional housing.

 DASH provides access to safe housing and services to survivors of domestic and sexual violence and their families as they rebuild their lives on their own terms.
-They support partner agencies in the national capital region and throughout the United States in increasing their capacity to assist survivors in accessing safe housing.
-DASH educates policy makers and service providers nationwide on the principles and best practices of successfully assisting survivors of domestic violence in recognizing that they are empowered and whole.
+They support partner agencies in DC, including My Sister’s Place, in increasing their capacity to assist survivors in accessing safe housing, such as through the Victim Assistance Network.

 DXT Therapuetic Services – DXT staff provide pro bono therapy sessions and supports to MSP clients.